 - A higher effective per hour rate, which might motivate you to keep up this approach.
 (Of course, this only applies if you charge flat rates.)

 - Avoiding the feeling that time keeps on slipping, slipping, into the future.
+[Apologies to Steve Miller - video a the end of this post.]

 It’s up to you how you balance your time, of course, but I think freelancers work entirely too hard when it’s not always necessary.